Liquid-Legal-Institute/Meta-Lex/README.md

   <img src="LLI Meta-Lex Hi-Res.jpg">
 </p>

 _Please read the [contribution guidelines](contributing.md) before contributing.
 Please add a resource by raising a [pull request](https://github.com/Liquid-Legal-Institute/meta-lex/pulls).
-We also solicit discussion and proposal of new ideas (including additional content sections) as [issues](https://github.com/Liquid-Legal-Institute/meta-lex/issues)._  _While Meta-Lex's preferred style convention should be evident from the existing entries, a style guidline is available upon request._
+We also solicit discussion and proposal of new ideas (including additional content sections) as [issues](https://github.com/Liquid-Legal-Institute/meta-lex/issues)._  _While Meta-Lex's preferred style convention should be evident from the existing entries, the [contribution guidelines](contributing.md) include Meta-Lex's preferred Architecture and Style Sheet._

 ## Contents